 The Centre for the Mathematical Modelling of Infectious Diseases (CMMID) is a multidisciplinary grouping of epidemiologists, mathematicians, economists, statisticians and clinicians from across all three faculties of the LSHTM.
 Research focuses on understanding and predicting the epidemiology of infectious diseases so that more effective control programmes can be devised.
 Researchers are developing and applying mathematical models to a range of infections including HIV and other sexually transmitted infections, HPV, tuberculosis, hepatitis C, influenza, rotavirus, measles, varicella, pneumococcal disease, Hib, malaria and sleeping sickness.
-More recently, CMMID has been one of the leading groups involved in responding to modelling needs in the UK and globally around the COVID-19 pandemic.
 More fundamental research includes developing methods to measure underlying contact patterns, sampling hard-to-reach populations (such as drug users), efficiently fitting complex mathematical models to data, and the integration of epidemiological models with economic analyses.
-CMMID is actively engaged in developing links with other modelling groups; members of the CMMID include mathematical modellers working at the UK Health Security Agency and the Royal Veterinary College.
+CMMID is actively engaged in developing links with other modelling groups; members of the CMMID include mathematical modellers working at UK HSA (formerly PHE) and the Royal Veterinary College.